pevans-gfz/seiscomp/doc/base/glossary.rst

       suitable while for others the frequency-domain approach is more appropriate and efficient.

    gempa GmbH
-      `gempa GmbH <http://www.gempa.de/>`_ is a spin-off from :term:`GFZ` which offers a range of services and products to monitor, process and analyze geologically activity.
+      `gempa GmbH <http://www.gempa.de/>`_ is a spin-off from :term:`GFZ` offering a range of services and products to monitor, process and analyze seismicity.
+It is the main development and service company for SeisComP.

    geometrical spreading
       The component of reduction in wave amplitude due to the radial spreading of seismic energy with increasing distance from a given source.

    GFZ
-      `German Research Center for Geosciences <http://www.gfz-potsdam.de/>`_
+      Helmholtz Centre Potsdam `German Research Centre for Geosciences <http://www.gfz-potsdam.de/>`_.
+      SeisComP was originally developed at GFZ.

    GMPE
       Ground Motion Prediction Equation